alexfernandez/loadtest/doc/tcp-sockets.md

 There are some unexplained effects, like why does `autocannon` perform so poorly against Nginx.
+It would be really interesting to understand it.

 Now with TCP sockets and keep-alive you can use `loadtest` to go beyond the paltry 6 to 20 krps that we used to get: especially with multiple cores you can reach 100 krps locally.
 If you need performance that goes beyond that, you can try some of the other options used here.

+Note that there are many options not yet implemented for TCP sockets, like secure connections with HTTPS.
+They will come in the next releases.